 For all this determination and finding your path to success, I understand you went through some difficult times before you found your way.
 Can you tell me about that?

 Yes.
-I hit rock bottom in 2017.
-I was in a very bad mental state and it was really hard.
+I hit rock bottom in 2017 and I was in a very bad mental state and it was really hard.
 I was a young adult facing financial challenges, thinking of taking a leap and moving out of state.
-I had signed up to study to be a Medical Administrative Assistant, which to me was just a temporary something to do.
+Then I had signed up to study to be a Medical Administrative Assistant, which to me was just a temporary something to do.
 But that’s when I got exposed to medical billing and coding.
 Switching from in-person work to online was hard, working full-time and going to school too.
 But to be honest, I had nowhere else to go but up.
 I learned to believe in myself and stick to it.

 What would you say are the particular skills that are best for the job?